pymupdf/PyMuPDF-Utilities/word&line-marking/readme.md

 Script `mark-words.py` aims to solve this problem: inside the strings of the tuples of `getText("words")` it will identify alphabetic substrings and calculate the respective subrectangles.

 The demo script looks for and marks all "real" (punctuation-free) words on the example PDF page in this folder, which end with the letter "m".
-Please note the word circled red: the colon ":" has been detected and separated from the end of word.
+Please note the word circled red: the colon ":" has been detected and correctly separated from the end of the word.

 Feel free to modify the selection mechanism: e.g. by using regular expressions.